lcondliffe/PromptBridge/README.md

 Quick test:
 - Visit `/login`.
 If no users exist, you'll be prompted to create the initial admin.
 Otherwise, sign in.
-- After signing in, visit `/sessions` to create and list persistent sessions.
+- After signing in, visit `/history` to browse and manage your chat history.

 ## Container build and run